No. 94: Don Yi

 Yorba Linda, Fullerton, Whittier, San Clemente

-In Richard Milhous Nixon’s view of his life and legacy, victories were unimpeachable.
+From Richard Milhous Nixon’s perspective of own his life and legacy, victories were unimpeachable.

-It allowed Nixon to go into his “V” formation, both hands flashing triumph all it was worth.
+Nixon went into his “V” formation, both hands flashing triumph for all it was worth.

-Nixon was heavily influenced by a Poets football coach known as “Chief,” who taught him all about the importance of how the games are played, how to win, and also how to lose.
+Nixon believed in the words and actions by a football coach known as “Chief,” a commanding voice that taught him all about the importance of how the games are played, how to win, and also even lessons on how to take a loss and make it a teachable moment.

-And he hated losing.
+Nixon hated losing.
 Perhaps, to his determent.
+Sports played a part in that journey.

 Born on a lemon ranch in Yorba Linda in 1913, Richard (given the name by his parents after Richard the Lionheart) was 12 years old when a spot was found on his lung and there was a family history of tuberculosis — an older and younger brother died from it.